Denver LASIK Error Lawyers

 In our experience, all LASIK procedure errors boil down to either operator error or equipment error.
 If your medical team does not follow the standard of care necessary to ensure a successful surgery, they are liable for medical malpractice.
 If a company produced faulty or misleading LASIK equipment, they may be sued for product liability.

-If you or someone you know has suffered worse eyesight due to a LASIK error, contact a LASIK injury lawyer at Leventhal & Puga, P.C., at (303) 759-9945 for a no-charge initial consultation.
+If you or someone you love has suffered worse eyesight due to a LASIK error, contact a LASIK injury lawyer at Leventhal Puga Braley P.C. at (303) 759-9945 today for an initial consultation at no charge.

 Wearing glasses or contact lenses every day can be a burden, and oftentimes people opt to get corrective surgery to fix their vision problems.
 A common corrective procedure is "laser-assisted in situ keratomileusis" (LASIK) surgery, a laser treatment that reshapes the cornea to help focus light that enters the retina for better vision.
 LASIK is used to treat nearsightedness, farsightedness, and astigmatism.

 Not every individual is a good candidate for LASIK surgery.
-However, doctors who need business often encourage patients who shouldn’t be receiving the surgery to get it, which results in worse outcomes, like worse vision or permanent blindness, for the patients.
+But doctors who are looking for business often encourage patients who shouldn’t be receiving the surgery to get it, which results in worse outcomes, like worse vision or permanent blindness, for the patients.

 Some possible injuries associated with LASIK surgery include: